Danekim-67/KISJ-AI-STEM-Club/README.md

 Our team's patent introduces a smart grid innovation that optimizes solar and water renewable energy, distributed efficiently to maintain optimal growing conditions in controlled environments for plant cultivation.
 Our product utilizes AI integration and IoT to create system features that enable user connectivity and convenience.
 Our technology supports a sustainable environment and provides customers with an easy agricultural experience.

+- Entrepreneurship_Conrad Challenge Prep

+Our team Uyoung is in the process of developing Usprout and will develop this product and receive funding.
+It is well worth the business to realize sustainable urban agriculture through Usprout and to give more people the opportunity to participate in agriculture easily and quickly.
+Through funds, profits come from product sales of our hardware and software package.
+We'll offer a subscription model for advanced AI features, sell consumables such as seeds/nutrients, and potentially monetize the valuable agricultural data insights gathered by our system.

 ## Team Members